Table of Contents

 6. Plan URL Structure & SEO

-- Use 301 redirects for changed URLs.
+- Use 301 redirects for any URLs that change.

 - Export and migrate meta titles, descriptions, and alt text for SEO.